 If your team can describe the process step-by-step on day one, you skip 3-5 days of discovery.
 If no one agrees on how the process actually works (common with undocumented tribal knowledge), add 1-2 weeks.

-Speed tip: Before the project kicks off, have the person who performs the task write down every step.
+Speed tip: Before kickoff, have the person who performs the task write down every step.
 Record a screen share of them doing it.
 That raw documentation cuts discovery time in half.

 2. Tool ecosystem

 Modern cloud tools (HubSpot, Google Workspace, Slack, QuickBooks Online, Airtable) have APIs and pre-built integrations.
 They connect in hours.
-According to MuleSoft’s 2023 Connectivity Benchmark, the average enterprise uses 1,061 apps.
-Small businesses typically use 10-30, but even one legacy tool without an API can add a week to the timeline.
+MuleSoft’s 2023 Connectivity Benchmark found the average enterprise uses 1,061 apps.
+Small businesses typically use 10-30, but even one legacy tool without an API can add a week.

 Speed tip: List every tool the process touches before kickoff.
 Flag any that are self-hosted, desktop-only, or older than 5 years.